Mark-Atef/Travel/README.md

 ---

-# Travel Website
+## 📖 Project Overview

-Travel — Responsive, mobile-first brochure site template for showcasing destinations, trips and news.
-Built using plain HTML, CSS and Bootstrap 5 (no build tools required).this WebSite showcases a clean layout, smooth animations, and a user-friendly experience for potential clients.
+Travel — A responsive, mobile-first brochure site template for showcasing destinations, trips, and news.
+Built with **HTML, CSS, and Bootstrap 5** (no build tools required).

+This project demonstrates:
+- A clean, modern layout
+- Smooth animations
+- A user-friendly experience optimized for potential clients

+Ideal for:
+- Travel agencies
+- Blogs
+- Portfolio projects

 ---

 ## Table of Contents

-- Project Overview
 - Live Demo
 - Features
 - Tech Stack